Aims of the program

 The Human Papillomavirus (HPV) Vaccination Program aims to prevent cancers caused by HPV, including cancers of the:

 The program also aims to prevent warts caused by HPV.
-The immunization schedule includes 1 dose of Gardasil® 9 in Grade 4 of primary school followed, 60 months later, by one dose of Cervarix (6 months later).
+The immunization schedule provides for one dose of Gardasil® 9 in Grade 4 of primary school followed, 60 months later, by one dose of Cervarix® in Secondary 3.

 Québec is the only place where these two vaccines are used for HPV immunization in children.
 Based on serious studies, Québec was also the only place where two doses of vaccine were given instead of three when HPV immunization was introduced in 2008.
 Most countries do the same as Québec now.